 In the winter, target deep-water structure or the warm water discharge in the Beaverdam Creek area.
 In the spring, concentrate in the upper ends of coves.
 When the water warms, target deeper submerged treetops and areas around docks with brush or try fishing with lights at night under bridges or lighted deep-water docks, deep brush in coves or around deep-water structure.

-DNR will continue to implement an aquatic habitat enhancement program at Lake Sinclair over the next several years.
-High on the list of projects will be the installation of fish attractors with the conversion of construction materials used in making fish attractors from natural to artificial materials.
+DNR will continue to conduct aquatic habitat enhancement projects at Lake Sinclair this year.
+High on the list of projects will be the installation of fish attractors build with artifical materials.
 Another piece of the enhancement program consists of shoreline enhancement and protection through bioengineering.
 Division personnel continue to plant maidencane, pickerel plant and water willow in suitable habitat areas in the lake that will provide cover for fish and help stabilize erosion problems.
 Look for expanded areas of water willow up the Little River arm and continued expansion in down-lake areas.